NoxiousKarn/Showerthoughts/README.md

 # ShowerThoughts Pwnagotchi Modification

 This modification displays random shower thoughts headlines on your pwnagotchi when the device is waiting.
-This is accomplished through a few steps and replacing voice.py with a version that calls up headlines from a downloaded copy of r/showerthoughts RSS feed
-During the voice.py on_waiting callback, headlines less than 68 characters in length display, instead of "waiting for(x)sec" We will download the Showerthoughts RSS feed to /root/showerthoughts.rss, then change the write permissions for it and set automation to download it every 4 hours.
-We will also use a custom Python script to check the file we created for headlines that are longer than 68 characters and remove them.
-Then we will replace voice.py with our modified version and reboot once in auto/AI mode we should start to see headlines occasionally.

 You will need internet to the Pwnagotchi for these steps to work.
 So first get a shared internet connection via BT or through your host machine.
 If you are running a Pi3 or 4 and have an ETH port just connect that port to your router and follow along.

 Copy the commands here and paste them in order in a terminal window. (just right click in the terminal window to paste from clipboard)

 ## Configuration